Gains Network Review — Live Volume, OI & Fees

 What are gTrade trading fees?▾

-How many trading pairs does gTrade support?▾
+How many perpetual markets does gTrade list?▾

 What chains does Gains Network operate on?▾